research

 Transitioning through menopause can be challenging for women, impacting their emotional well-being and cardiovascular health.
 A recent pilot study explored a unique way to support overweight, postmenopausal women during this phase using a combined approach of nutrition education and creative arts therapies like art therapy and dance/movement therapy.

-Kate Yakimchuk art therapy mental health postmenopause women Psychology 29 January 2024
+Kate Yakimchuk mental health women Psychology 29 January 2024

 media